bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 across the motor output.
 The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.

+### Dummy Load

+When JP61 is installed a 100 Ohm resistor is connected to the motor outputs.
+This enables "readback" functionality without having a motor connected, or generating a load on a command station when increasing the speed without having a motor attached.

+If a real motor is attached, JP61 should be left open.